chdb-io/chdb-dotnet/README.md

 ![NuGet Downloads](https://img.shields.io/nuget/dt/chdb-tool)

 This is a dotnet tool, running [chdb](https://doc.chdb.io) library.
-Actually you better install the clickhouse client and run `clickhouse local`, but maybe it is more useful for some cases.
+Probably you better served using the clickhouse client and run `clickhouse local`, but maybe it is more useful in some cases.

->Note for windows users - there is no windows bild in sight, but you can use it in WSL.

 ### Installation